-Wexas Honorary President Jonathan Scott visits the cheetah-rich deserts of Namibia.
+Wexas Honorary President Jonathan Scott goes in search of cheetahs in the deserts of Namibia.

 Namibia is like no other country in Africa, a desert land the size of Britain and France combined.
 When I think of Namibia, I think of the ravishing pastel colours of the Namib desert, with the towering dunes at Sossusvlei washed a surreal orange and brown, soaring knife-edged to 300 meters against the bluest skies on earth.
 Tucked away in the depths of the dunes is a place called Dead Vlei, where the sculpted bones of 800-year-old trees create a photographer's playground, on a mosaic of rock-hard white ground with the sun-washed red of the dunes as backdrop.